Clearing house definition

-A clearing house is an organisation, institution or third party that settles a financial obligation between a buyer and seller.
-It’s the job of a clearing house to ensure that all parties in a financial transaction honour the agreements that they’ve committed to and settle them as such.
+A clearing house is an organization, institution or third party that settles a financial obligation between a buyer and seller.
+It’s the job of a clearing house to ensure that all parties in a financial transaction honor the agreements that they’ve committed to and settle them as such.

 Clearing houses ensure that transactions run efficiently.
 The buyer receives what they paid for, and the seller receives the amount of money agreed on for the sale.

 The idea of a clearing house has been around for centuries.
 Various forms existed in Japan, Italy and France before the first modern-day clearing house as we know them was established in London in 1773.

 They make up an integral part of financial ecosystems and play a vital role in instilling financial stability.

 The role of the clearing house is to act as the independent third party, or middleman, between a buyer and a seller in a financial transaction.
 It’s the job of the clearing house to ensure all the necessary steps are undertaken by both buyer and seller for the transaction to be settled.